 "It’s nice," he says, "It’s beautiful."

-Cooper, an Atlanta native, focuses on innovative therapies for pediatric patients who are notoriously difficult to treat; an important part of the Aflac Cancer Center and Blood Disorder Service of Children’s Healthcare of Atlanta.
+Cooper, an Atlanta native, focuses on innovative therapies for pediatric patients who are notoriously difficult to treat; an important part of the Aflac Cancer and Blood Disorder Center of Children’s Healthcare of Atlanta.
 He is also a Renaissance man in a very modern medical world.
 Cooper, amiable and intellectual, weaves together all the scientific threads needed for a cure: the basic science researchers, clinical doctors, drug companies and the families who just love their children.

 Cooper’s love of this mission started at MD Anderson, where he met his mentor, Dr. Sima Jeha (CQ), nationally known for treating relapsed leukemia.
 While there, Cooper learned two key lessons: He loved his work and he was able create Phase 1 and Phase 2 clinical trials for pediatric oncology.